 It should be noted that a number of the other orders that are seemingly proscribed by the Italian Ministry of Foreign Affairs, notably the Order of St Lazarus, have maintained highly active Italian branches up to the present day.

-The San Luigi Orders thus fall into this category of Orders that may be accepted by Italian citizens, and it is clear (not least from the example of the Order of St Lazarus) that so long as their insignia are worn only at private ceremonies of the Order the holder will remain within the law.
+The San Luigi Orders thus fall into this category of Orders that may be accepted by Italian citizens, and it is clear that so long as their insignia are worn only at private ceremonies of the Order the holder will remain within the law.